-The GSGislason 2017 study also indicates that salmon processing is frequently pursued in different region than the area where landings are loaded off the fishing vessels.
+The GSGislason 2017 study also indicates that salmon processing is frequently pursued in a different region than the area where landings are loaded off the fishing vessels.
 While Chinook landings occur mostly on the North Coast, its processing happens mainly in the Lower Mainland (about 65% of all processed Chinook).
-Similarly, landings of Coho also happen mainly on the North Coast (80%), but its processing is pursued mainly in the Lower Mainland (75%).
+Similarly, landings of Coho also happen mainly on the North Coast (80%), but its processing is pursued mainly in the Lower Mainland (74%).
 Pink salmon is landed mainly in the North Coast (about 60%) and is processed in the North Coast and Lower Mainland (45% and 40%, respectively).
 Chum landings (63%) and processing (75%) occurs mostly in Lower Mainland.
 Sockeye landings and processing occurs mostly on Vancouver Island (58% and 55%, respectively) (GSGislason & Associates, 2017).

-4.4 EXPORT MARKET
+4.3 EXPORT MARKET

-The province of British Columbia benefits from strong seafood exports that in 2018 were valued at about \$1.4 billion, a 8% increase when compared to 2017.5 This total value was realized via a combination of seafood that was supplied by domestic wild harvest and aquaculture as well as raw seafood imports (Sector Snapshot 2018: BC Agrifood & Seafood).

-In 2019, Chinook, Chum and Sockeye salmon were the most widely exported wild salmon species (by volume).
-They constituted 40%, 28% and 17% of the total volume of wild salmon exports from BC respectively.
-In 2019 Chum was shipped to 23 countries, with the US and France being the biggest importers of this salmon species (by value).
-Pink salmon was exported to 9 countries, with the US and Belgium constituting the most significant importers (by value), and Sockeye was exported to 16 countries, with the United Kingdom and the US with being the biggest Sockeye importers (by value).
+The province of British Columbia benefits from strong seafood exports that in 2020 were valued at about \$1.3 billion, a 7% decrease when compared to 2019.
+This total value was realized via a combination of seafood that was supplied by domestic wild harvest and aquaculture (Statistics Canada EXIM Database).
+Chinook, Pink, and Chum salmon were among the most widely exported wild salmon species in 2020 (by volume).
+They constituted 34%, 30% and 16% of the total volume of wild salmon exports from BC, respectively.
+In 2020, Chum was shipped to 13 countries, down from 23 countries the previous year, with the US and France being the biggest importers of this salmon species (by value).
+Pink salmon was exported to 14 countries, with China and the US constituting the most significant importers (by value), and Sockeye was also exported to 14 countries, with the US and Hong Kong being the biggest Sockeye importers (by value).

-The value of all wild caught salmon exports in 2009-2019 averaged \$128M (in 2019\$).
-In that period, on average, Sockeye accounted for about 29% of this value; Chum for 15%, Pink for 17%; Chinook (spring) for 30%; Coho for about 6% and 2% originated from the sale of unspecified salmon.
-For more details, please refer to Figure 4.4-1 below.
+Notwithstanding the above, salmon exports in the last couple of years have been affected by the lower harvest levels.
+The value of all wild caught salmon exports from 2010-2020 averaged \$127M annually (in 2020\$).
+However, 2019 and 2020 set two consecutive records for the lowest salmon export value.
+Over the last decade, on average, Chinook (spring) accounted for about 34% of the value; Sockeye for 30%; Chum for 15%; Pink for 13%; Coho for about 6%, and 1% originated from the sale of unspecified salmon.
+(See Figure 4.4-1 below).